dragos199993/React-template/README.md

-#### React template with eslint and semantic-ui
+#### - React template with eslint and semantic-ui

-You can use this repository for quickly start a project.
+You can use this repository to quickly start a project.